-I and were required to pay reparations the size of which was by no means justified by their economic fundamentals.
-Hyperinflation may have driven them into chaos, but it also helped reduce their external debt to a repayable level.
-However, these episodes do not prove that unrepayable debts have no other redress apart from hyperinflation.
+The notorious hyperinflations in Austria and Germany in the interwar period helped lower their external debt.
+Both countries were defeated in World War I and were required to pay reparations the size of which was by no means justified by their economic fundamentals.
+Their hyperinflations drove them into a chaotic situation, but also they helped to reduce their external debt to a repayable level.
+But these episodes do not prove that unrepayable debts have no other redress but hyperinflation.
 For instance, Czechoslovakia, which became independent from Austria in the same period, adopted stringent fiscal and monetary policies and managed to avoid a bout of hyperinflation.
 The following sections will describe these three episodes, relying on Iwami (1999) and particularly on Sargent (1986).

-1. Austria
+A. Austria

 Defeated in World War I, the Austro-Hungarian empire was dissolved after the war and Austria was reduced from an empire of 50 million inhabitants to a small state of 6.5 million people.
 The government of Austria had to reemploy imperial bureaucrats.
-Unemployment also reached crisis proportions, stemming from a surge in immigration from the successor states of the old empire.
-The government had to spend a huge sum to cope with food shortages and to pay unemployment benefits.
-In the meantime, tax rates and public fees were not raised and enormous budget deficits resulted, which, in turn, were financed by the sales of treasury bills to the central bank.
-Aside from these emergency expenditures, the amount of reparations that Austria owed to the victorious states was still uncertain and there was the prospect of an even larger fiscal burden in the future.
+Also a crisis of huge unemployment took place, stemming from a surge in immigration from the successor states of the old empire.
+The government had to spend a huge sum to cope with food scarcities and to pay unemployment benefits.
+In the meantime, the tax rates and public fees were not raised, and enormous budget deficits resulted, which in turn were financed by the sales of treasury bills to the central bank.
+Aside from these emergency expenditures, the amount of reparations that Austria owed to the victorious states was still uncertain, and there was a prospect of an even larger fiscal burden in the future.

-Under these circumstances, the increasing expectations that these emergency expenditures might become permanent triggered a capital flight; the Austrian crown began to depreciate quickly from June 1921 onwards and domestic prices surged.
+Under these circumstances, the increasing expectations that these emergency expenditures might become permanent triggered a capital flight; the Austrian crown began to depreciate quickly from June 1921 on, and domestic prices surged.
 The Austrian government tried to stem the crisis through exchange controls, but the exchange rate depreciation did not subside.

-However, the Austrian crown suddenly stabilized in August 1922 (720 crowns to the U.S. dollar in June 1921 and 77,300 crowns to the dollar in August 1922), and prices stabilized in September 1922 (at 20,090 compared to 100 in 1921).
-Furthermore, the stabilization of exchange rates and prices took place against a background of large increases in note circulation (Figure 5).
+However, the Austrian crown suddenly stabilized in August 1922 (720 crown to the US dollar in June 1921 and 77,300 crowns to the dollar in August 1922), and prices stabilized in September 1922 (at 20,090 compared to 100 in 1921).
+Furthermore, the stabilization of exchange rates and prices took place in the midst of large increases in note circulation (Chart 8).